el-dockerr/bodge/docs/index.md

-bodge              # Build all targets bodge help         # Show help bodge list         # List available targets and sequences
+bodge              # Build all targets bodge help         # Show help bodge list         # List available targets and sequences bodge version      # Version
 ```

 ## Key Features

+### Fetch sources from other repositories with ease
+- Bodge fetch from predefined repositories and can build directly
+- It keeps sources up to date

 ### Multi-Target Support
 - Build executables, shared libraries (DLLs/SOs), and static libraries